vectro/python-gitlab/docs/api-usage.rst

 to create a JSON representation of the object.
 There are two ways to retrieve a dictionary representation of the Gitlab Object.

  * `asdict()` method.
-Returns a dictionary with updated attributes having precedence.
+Returns a dictionary representation of the Gitlab object.
  * `attributes` property.
-Returns a dictionary with original attributes having precedence and then updated attributes.
+Returns a dictionary representation of the Gitlab object.
    Also returns any relevant parent object attributes.

 .. note::